 This can’t be emphasized enough.
 Virtually every article about productivity or efficiency mentions automation in some capacity.
 We’ve touched on automation when discussing everything from invoicing to payroll to email marketing.
 The automation software you choose largely depends on the most time-consuming manual tasks in your daily routine.

 All businesses, though, must implement some degree of automation to their banking processes.
 One of the most common culprits of business failure is the lack of savings.
 The business ran into a cash flow crunch and had no cushion to cover operational expenses.
-For this reason, an introduction to the value of automation is automated bank transfers.
-Portions of your business’s income (and possibly your income) into separate savings accounts.
+For this reason, an introduction to the value of automation is automated bank transfers where portions of your business’s income (and possibly your income) go into separate savings accounts.
 Should you need a business loan to keep your business running, financial institutions will be pleased to see that you still have plenty of money in the bank for monthly payments.

-What are the Best Apps for Improving Business Productivity?
+What Are the Best Apps for Improving Business Productivity?

 Business Productivity Apps: Accounting

 QuickBooks get mentioned so often that it’s easy to forget its central purpose: all-things accounting.
-This famously user-friendly app will gently walk you through its multiple services, which include tax planning, payroll, creating financial statements, and inventory management.
+This famously user-friendly app will gently walk you through its multiple services, including tax planning, payroll, creating financial statements, and inventory management.
 If you need help with specific tasks, you won’t have to look far for online guides.

 The amount of services at your disposal, though, depends on the version you pay for.
 Most users upgrade as their business grows.
 The smaller your business, the less you’ll probably have to pay.
 And yes, the most basic version still offers plenty of capabilities.